ryuk6911/react-crypto-exchange/README.md

-# React Crypto Exchange Template
+# React Carbon Credit Exchange Template

 Are you ready to dive into the world of cryptocurrency trading?
 Look no further!
-This React Crypto Exchange Template is designed to provide a solid foundation for building a comprehensive cryptocurrency exchange platform.
+This React Carbon Credit Exchange Template is designed to provide a solid foundation for building a comprehensive cryptocurrency exchange platform.
 With its sleek and modern design, this template is perfect for anyone looking to create a user-friendly and intuitive trading experience.

 **Key Features**